Best Books for CAT Preparation in 2026

 Frequently Asked Questions

-Which is the single best book for CAT preparation?
+Which single book is best for CAT preparation overall?

-Is Arun Sharma or Sarvesh Verma better for CAT Quant?
+Is Quantum CAT by Sarvesh Verma better than Arun Sharma for Quant?

 The books I’ve listed above have produced more IIM admits than any other combination.
 Pick your set based on your starting level, follow the one-book-per-section rule, and focus on quality practice over quantity.
 If you want a complete preparation roadmap beyond just books, read my guide on how to prepare for CAT from home.